We are a caring school and offer a range of pastoral and learning support to pupils.

 There are three main referral routes:

-- A member of staff can refer a student
+- The students Year Leader can refer a student

 - A parent/carer can refer a student